 Thursday, April 10 at 7:30: “Thomas Jefferson and the Meaning of Religious Freedom,” a lecture by John Ragosta, Ph.
 D., J. D. John Ragosta is a resident fellow at the Virginia Foundation for the Humanities, and the author of Religious Freedom: Jefferson’s Legacy, America’s Creed and Wellspring of Liberty: How Virginia’s Religious Dissenters Helped to Win the American Revolution & Secured Religious Liberty.
 Thomas Jefferson and his Statute for Establishing Religious Freedom stood at the center of our understanding of religious liberty and the First Amendment for well over a century.
 The expansive Jeffersonian vision, including his insistence that political freedom and free thought would be at risk without separation of church and state, enjoyed almost total support among jurists and historians until Justice William Rehnquist called this vision '"demonstrably incorrect" history in a 1985 dissent.
 That siren call has been taken up by a bevy of judges and academics who are eager to encourage renewed government involvement in religion.
 Ragosta accepts the challenge posed by Rehnquist: Should Jefferson stand at the center of our understanding of religious freedom?
 If so, what does he teach?
 Beginning with a careful analysis of Jefferson’s own religious beliefs, Ragosta will demonstrate the centrality of the Jeffersonian vision of religious freedom in the early republic and his influence on the First Amendment.
 Bringing Jefferson into our time, this lecture will explain how the sage demanded a strict separation of church and state, but never sought a wholly secular public square.

-Thursday, May 1 at 7:30: “Lord Dunmore: The Extraordinary Life of a Royal Governor in Revolutionary America,” a lecture by James Corbett David, Ph.
+Thursday, June 26 at 7:30: “Lord Dunmore: The Extraordinary Life of a Royal Governor in Revolutionary America,” a lecture by James Corbett David, Ph.
 D. Lord Dunmore, the last Royal Governor of Virginia, was a Scots aristocrat who, even with a family history of treason, managed to obtain a commission in the British army, a seat in the House of Lords, and three executive appointments in the American colonies.
 He was an unusual figure, deeply invested in the imperial system but quick to break with convention.
 David is the author of Dunmore's New World: The Extraordinary Life of a Royal Governor in Revolutionary America--With Jacobites, Counterfeiters, Land Schemes, Shipwrecks, Scalping, Indian Politics, Runaway Slaves and Two Illegal Royal Weddings, a new book researched in part during the author’s Fellowship at the David Library of the American Revolution.
+(This lecture has been rescheduled from its earlier announced date of May 1.)

 Lectures at the David Library are admission free and open to the public.
 They are held in the Feinstone Conference Center on the Library’s campus, 1201 River Road, Washington Crossing.
 Reservations are strongly encouraged and can be made by calling 215-493-6776 ext.
 100 or sending an email to email@example.com.
 The Spring 2014 Lecture Series at the David Library of the American Revolution is made possible in part by a grant from the County of Bucks.